CenturyLinkCloud/PublicKB/Servers/how-to-clone-a-virtual-machine-os-instance.md

 ### Exclusions

-* Cloning is unsupported for customers who leverage virtual machines with the multi-vNIC feature
+* Cloning is not supported for customers who leverage virtual machines with the multi-vNIC feature
 * Source machines must not be domain joined.
+* Cloning is not supported for customers using our [Managed Operating System Services](//www.ctl.io/managed-services/operating-system/)

 ### Important Notices